kaby76/ScrapeDartSpec/readme.md

 # Scrape Dart Spec

-This program, written in C#, scrapes the Dart2 language specification, written in Latex.
-This tool is highly tuned to the current state of the spec.
+This program, written in C#, scrapes the Dart2 language specification, written in Latex, for the context-free grammar of the language.
+This tool is hand-tuned to the current format of the spec.
 It assumes grammar rules are contained in `\begin{grammar} ... \end{grammar}` Latex macro calls.
 (The first grammar rule so defined is removed because it is an example that describes the syntax of EBNF.)